brson/hackmd-collab/compile-time-1.md

 ## Early design decisions that favored run-time over compile-time

-What follows is a brief description of some of Rust's key early design decisions that contribute to slow compile times.
-I only describe them briefly here.
+If Rust is designed for poor compile time, then what are those designs specifically?.
+I describe a few briefly here.
 The next episode in this series will go into further depth.

-- Borrowing

-- Monomorphization

-- Stack unwinding

-- Macros

-- LLVM backend

-- Relying too much on the LLVM optimizer

-- Split compiler / package manager

-- Per-compilation-unit code-generation

-- Single-threaded compiler

-- Traits and trait coherence

-- Tests in same compilation unit as code
+Some have greater compile-time impact than others, but I assert that all of them cause more time to be spent in compilation than alternative designs.

+Looking at some of these in retrospect it's tempting to think that "well, of course Rust _must_ have feature _foo_", and it's true that Rust would be a completely different language without many of these features; but language designs are tradeoffs and none of these were predestined to be part of Rust.

+- _Borrowing_ &mdash; Rust's defining feature &mdash; its sophisticated pointer analysis &mdash; spends compile-time to make run-time safe.

+- _Monomorphization_ &mdash; Rust translates each generic instantiation into its own machine code, creating code bloat and increasing compile time.

+- _Stack unwinding_ &mdash; stack unwinding after unrecoverable exceptions traverses the callstack backwards and runs cleanup code.
+It requires lots of compile-time book-keeping and code generation.

+- _Build scripts_ &mdash; build scripts allow arbitrary code to be run at compile-time, and pull in their own dependencies that need to be compiled.
+Their unknown side-effects limit assumptions tools can make about them, which e.g. limits caching opportunities.

+- _Macros_ &mdash; macros require multiple passes to expand, expand to often surprising amounts of hidden code, and impose limitations on partial parsing.
+Procudural macros have negative impacts similar to build scripts.

+- _LLVM backend_ &mdash; LLVM produces good machine code, but runs relatively slowly.

+- _Relying too much on the LLVM optimizer_ &mdash; Rust is well-known for generating a large quantity of LLVM IR and letting LLVM optimize it away.
+This is exacerbated by duplication from monomorphization.

+- _Split compiler / package manager_ &mdash; although it is normal for languages to have a package manager seperate from the compiler, in Rust at least this results in both `cargo` and `rustc` having imperfect and redundant information about the overall compilation pipeline.
+As more parts of the pipeline are short-circuited for efficiency, more metadata needs to be transfered between instances of the compiler, mostly through the filesystem, which has overhead.

+- _Per-compilation-unit code-generation_ &mdash; `rustc` generates machine code each time it compiles a crate, but it doesn't need to &mdash; with most Rust projects being statically linked, the machine code isn't needed until the final link step.
+The may be efficiencies to be had by completely separating analysis and code generation.

+- _Single-threaded compiler_ &mdash; ideally, all CPUs are occupied for the entire compilation.
+This is not close to true with Rust today.
+And with the original compiler being single threaded, the language is not as friendly to parallel compilation as it might be.
+There is effort going into parallelizing the compiler, but it may never use all your cores.

+- _Trait coherence_ &mdash; Rust's traits have a property called "coherence", which makes it impossible to define implementations that conflict with each other.
+Trait coherence imposes restrictions on where code is allowed to live such that it is difficult to decompose Rust abstractions into, small, easily-parallelizable compilation units.

+- _Tests next to code_ &mdash; Rust encourages tests to reside in the same codebase as the code they are testing.
+With Rust's compilation model this requires compiling and linking that code twice, which is expensive, particularly for large crates.

 ## Recent work on Rust compile times

-There is always work going on to improve Rust compile times.
+The situation isn't hopeless.
+Not at all.
+There is always work going on to improve Rust compile times, and there are still many avenues to be explored.
+I'm hopefull that we'll continue to see improvements.
 Here is a selection of the activity I'm aware of from the last year or two.
 Thanks to everybody who helps with this problem.

 - The Rust compile-time [master issue]
   - Tracks various work to improve compile times.
   - Contains a great overview of factors that affect Rust compilation performance and potential mitigation strategies.

 - Pipelined compilation ([1][pipe1], [2][pipe2], [3][pipe3])
   - Typechecks downstream crates in parallel with upstream codegen.
 Now on by default on the stable channel.
   - Developed by [@alexcrichton] and [@nikomatsakis].

 - Parallel rustc ([1][parc1], [2][parc2], [3][parc3])
   - Runs analysis phases of the compiler in parallel.
 Not yet availble on the stable channel.
   - Developed by [@Zoxc], [@michaelwoerister], [@oli-obk], and others.

 - [MIR-level constant propagation][cprop]
   - Performs constant propagation on MIR, which reduces duplicated LLVM work on monomorphized functions.
   - Developed by [@wesleywiser].

 - [MIR optimizations][mo1]
   - Optimizing MIR should be faster that optimizeng monomorphized LLVM IR.
   - Not in stable compilers yet.
   - Developed by [@wesleywiser] and others.

 - `cargo build -Ztimings` ([1][cbt1], [2][cbt2])
   - Collects and graphs information about cargo's parallel build timings.
   - Developed by [@ehuss] and [@luser].

 - `rustc -Zself-profile` ([1][sp1], [2][sp2], [3][sp3])
   - Generates detailed information about `rustc`'s internal performance.
   - Developed by [@wesleywiser] and [@michaelwoerister].

 - [Shared monomorphizations][sm]
   - Reduces code bloat by deduplicating monomorphizations that occur in multiple crates.
   - Enabled by default if the optimization level is less than 3.
   - Developed by [@michaelwoerister].

 - [perf.rust-lang.org]
   - Rust's compile-time performance is tracked in detail.
 Benchmarks continue to be added.
   - Developed by [@nrc], [@Mark-Simulacrum], [@nnethercote] and many more.

 - [cargo-bloat]
   - Finds what occupies the most space in binaries.
 Bloat is correlated with compile time.
   - Developed by [@RazrFalcon] and others.

 - [cargo-feature-analyst]
   - Finds unused features.
   - Developed by [@psinghal20].

 - [cargo-udeps]
   - Finds unused crates.
   - Developed by [@est31].

 - [twiggy]
   - Profiles code size, which is corellated with compile time.
   - Developed by [@fitzgen], [@data-pup], and others.

 - [rust-analyzer]
   - A new language server for Rust with faster response time than the original [RLS].
   - Developed by [@matklad], [@flodiebold], [@kjeremy], and many others.

 - ["How to alleviate the pain of Rust compile times"][ctpain]
   - Blog post by vfoley.

 - ["Thoughts on Rust bloat"][trb]
   - Blog post by [@raphlinus]

 - Nicholas Nethercote's work on `rustc` optimization
   - ["How to speed up the Rust compiler in 2019"][nn1]
   - ["The Rust compiler is still getting faster"][nn2]